$Z$-critical connections and Bridgeland stability conditions: Preliminaries

-\begin{remark} The above description of $\alpha$ is simply the formal matrix derivative of $D(\exp(tV)\cdot h)$ with respect to $t$.
-In the case where $E$ is a line bundle so that the curvature terms commute, the linearisation is simply the formal derivative of $D(h)$ with respect to $F(h)$, wedged with $(\delbar \del_h- \del_h\delbar) V$. \end{remark}
+\begin{remark} In the case where $E$ is a line bundle so that the curvature terms commute, the linearisation is simply the formal derivative of $D(h)$ with respect to $F(h)$, wedged with $(\delbar \del_h- \del_h\delbar) V$, and no symmetrisation is needed. \end{remark}

-Using the above expressions for $\alpha$ we can define a subsolution..
+Using the above expressions for the linearisation $P_Z$ of $D_Z$, we can define a subsolution.